-Key takeaways – make your long commute productive by using the SAVERS framework – Silence, Affirmations, Visualizations, Exercise, Reading, and Scribing.
+Key takeaways – make your long morning commute (or afternoon commute) productive by using the SAVERS framework – Silence, Affirmations, Visualizations, Exercise, Reading, and Scribing.

 Some simple changes can really make those hours in the car way less painful.
 Want to read this whole post while you’re commuting?
 Try Speechify.
 It’s an app that turns any article into an audio file.
 Download it, then come back to this post.
 Productivity city.